marios8543/PBot/README.md

   - login Logs you in with your username and password and saves the session so you can use the client
   - post Make a post.
 It will guide you step by step.
   - feed Get a feed of recent posts.

+- Currencies & Stocks
+  - crypto *coin* *currency*
+  Gets the price of a coin in the currency specified (USD by default).
+Use each coin's 3/4 letter code not the name (ex.
+BTC instead of Bitcoin).
+  - stock
+    - intraday *symbol*
+    - daily *symbol*
+    - weekly *symbol*
+    - monthly *symbol*
+  Returns stock exchange data for the symbol queried (Default is intraday e.g ">>stock MSFT" is the same as ">>stock intraday MSFT")
+  - forex *coin1/coin2* (or coin1 coin2) Returns the current exchange rate for 1*coin* (You can also pass a number before coin1 to convert to coin2 e.g ">>forex 5USD/JPY" or ">>forex 5USD JPY"
+  - forex rates *coin* Returns the current rates for 1*coin* in a lot of currencies

 More coming soon...